Rising Energy Costs During COVID-19

 Sometimes, you can identify places to weatherize from your own senses and observations.
 You may see missing weather stripping from a door jamb or a gap in a window that needs to be fixed.
 But if you want a better picture of the energy and heat you are losing to these leaks, you’ll want to conduct a full energy audit using the right tools and technology.

-A comprehensive energy audit will address all areas of potential energy loss and calculate an estimate of energy and money lost to inefficiency.
+For this reason, a comprehensive energy audit is a wise decision for your home.
+It will address all areas of potential energy loss and calculate an estimate of energy and money lost to inefficiency.

 Sealing Leaks and Addressing Problems